canonical/repo-policy-compliance/README.md

 GitHub actions should have access to the GitHub token via a secret called `PERSONAL_GITHUB_TOKEN`.
-It is recommended to use either a fine-grained PAT or a token that is short-lived, e.g. 7 days.
+It is recommended to use either a fine-grained PAT or a token that is short-lived, e.g. seven days.
 When it expires, a new token must be set.
 For the GitHub App Auth, the `TEST_GITHUB_APP_ID`, `TEST_GIHUB_APP_INSTALLATION_ID`, and `TEST_GITHUB_APP_PRIVATE_KEY` should be set as secrets.